20250317-Java-AWS/Notes/Notes/AWS CLF-C02/index.md

 ## AWS CLF-C02 Prep Notes

+I plan to spend about 3 hours per day on courseware, and will build up a review to conduct at ~3:00 PM ~10:00 AM - ~1:00 PM - consuming courseware
+~3:00 PM - 4:00 PM - conducting group review
+ - Monday - late start - 2 hours on Cloud Foundations and Compute
+ - Tuesday - 3 hours on Storage, Networking, and Databases
+ - Wednesday - ~3 hours on Deployment, Migration, and AI
+ - Thursday - ~3 hours finishing Deployment, Migration, and AI, and starting on Monitoring, Security, and Pricing
+ - Friday ~3 hours finishing Monitoring, Security, and Pricing

+Next week we will start reviewing with practice exams.
+Monday will start with Exam Preparation, we'll look at the question breakdowns together.
+From there it's just practice exams and study.
+I'll

 #### Day 1
  - [Day 1 Part 1 - Foundations](./Foundations.md)
  - [Day 1 Part 2 - Compute Technology & Services](./compute_technology_and_services.md)